The Importance Of Simplicity And The Basics In Social Interactions...

 ...Or why it's okay to be a normal, "boring" person

-I realize now that you can often do just fine by following the basics.
-People are often perfectly happy to have the same type of conversation they've had a million times.
-They're content to be friends with you in the same manner they've been with all their past friends.
-Doing something too different may feel disconcerting and random for them.
-This isn't to say you should be totally dry or unoriginal, more to be aware that you can often do just fine following well-worn patterns.
-I'm not saying, "Talk about dull things and everyone will like you", more, "Don't feel you have to pull off a million tricks to make a lasting impression."
+This isn't to say you should be painfully dry or unoriginal, more to be aware that you can often do just fine following well-worn patterns.
+I'm not saying, "Talk about dull things and everyone will like you", more, "Don't feel you have to pull off a million tricks in order to make a lasting impression."
 And even when you follow more typical guidelines or styles, your personality can't help but shine through.

-Doing well socially can be as much about not messing up as being ultra charismatic
+Doing well socially can be as much about not making blatant mistakes up as being ultra-charismatic

-Like a lot of things, I think you can often do just fine for yourself socially if you follow the fundamentals and not make any big blunders.
+Like in a lot of areas, I think you can often do just fine for yourself socially if you follow the fundamentals and avoid any big blunders (i.e., it's fine to do minor things that most people are forgiving of, like briefly not knowing what to say).
 You can more or less interact in the same manner as everyone else.
 It works for them, so it should work for you.
-You don't necessarily need all these secret, super effective ways of talking to people, more to just get rid of those bad habits you have that actively blow your chances with them.
+You don't necessarily need to learn all kinds of secret, super-original ways of talking to people.
+A bigger priority would be to work on any weaknesses or bad habits that may cause you to actively blow any chances you have.

-Sometimes I used to assume that other people had these super strict requirements about what they wanted in a friend.
-If I didn't really stand out in some way, they'd have no desire to have me around.
-Today I think a lot of the time if you can just be good company, someone who's alright to talk to, someone pretty fun to go out with, and an all-around okay person, then you're good to go.
-Of course you also have to have commonalities with your friends and stuff, but at the same time, you don't have to present as this blinding light of unique awesomeness.
+A related misconception is to assume that other people have super-strict requirements about what they want in a friend, and that if you don't totally stand out in some way, they'll have no desire to have you around.
+Assuming you already have some things in common with someone, I think a lot of the time if you can just be good company and an all-around okay person, then you're good to go.

 Social savvy is often about doing the basics just a little better than most, not in doing things in an entirely different way

-When I think back to people I've met who impressed me as being confident and personable they were usually someone who had the social basics down pat, but in a particularly solid, refined way.
-It wasn't that they were a completely different animal from regular folks.
-I'd chit chat to them like I would anyone else, about standard topics, but their interpersonal skills would be subtly better-than-average.
+When I think back to people I've met who impressed me as being confident and personable they were had the social basics down, but in a particularly solid, refined way.
+It wasn't that they were a completely different animal from regular folk.
+I could chit chat to them like I would with anyone else, about standard topics, but their interpersonal skills came across as subtly better than average.
 They were a little bit sharper and funnier.
-They seemed more tuned in and attentive towards you than most people.
-Their body language was that much more friendly and confident.
-You felt comfortable around them more quickly.
-There was nothing in particular about how they dressed that stood out, but they were more well put together than most of the people in the room.
-They were normal people, but maybe 10% more polished.
+They seemed more tuned in and attentive.
+Their body language was that much more friendly and relaxed.
+They were normal people, but maybe 25% more polished.